starlake-ai/mcp-openapi-proxy/README.md

 ### FastMCP Mode (Simple Mode)

 - **Enabled by:** Setting the environment variable `OPENAPI_SIMPLE_MODE=true`.
-- **Description:** Exposes a fixed set of tools derived from specific OpenAPI endpoints, as defined in the code.
+- **Description:** Exposes a fixed set of tools derived from specific OpenAPI endpoints as defined in the code.
 - **Configuration:** Relies on environment variables to specify tool behavior.

 ### Low-Level Mode (Default)